Cornelius W. Wickersham

 Cornelius Wendell Wickersham (June 25, 1885 – January 31, 1968) was a decorated United States Army officer with the rank of Lieutenant general; a lawyer and an award-winning author of philatelic literature.
-He studied at the Harvard University and practiced law for several years, before embarked for France during World War I. Wickersham served as Assistant Chief of Staff for Operations of IV Corps during Battle of Saint-Mihiel and received Army Distinguished Service Medal.
+He studied at the Harvard University and practiced law for several years, before embarking for France during World War I. Wickersham served as Assistant Chief of Staff for Operations of IV Corps during Battle of Saint-Mihiel and received Army Distinguished Service Medal.

 Following the War, Wickersham remained in the New York National Guard, practicing law for next twenty years.
 He was recalled to active duty in late 1940 and served as first Commandant of the School of Military Government at the University of Virginia.
 Wickersham was promoted to Brigadier general and served as Commander of U.S. Group Control Council for Germany and received another Army Distinguished Service Medal.

 Early life

 Cornelius Wendell Wickersham was born on June 25, 1885, in Greenwich, Connecticut.
 His parents were George W. Wickersham, an American lawyer and future United States Attorney General under President William Howard Taft, and Mildred (Wendell) Wickersham.

 In 1906 Wickersham graduated from Harvard University and was admitted to the New York Bar two years later.
 He obtained his professional degree from Harvard Law School in 1909 and was admitted to the bar of the Supreme Court of the United States in 1912.
 He also served as Editor of the Law review during that period.
 Wickersham joined the Cadwalader, Wickersham & Taft in 1914, a law firm in New York City, in which his father was a partner.